digital-asset/cn-quickstart/README.md

 $ make shell
 ```

+When running `make start` for the first time, an assistant will help you setting up the local deployment.
+You can choose to run the application in `DevNet` or `LocalNet` mode (recommended) for local development and testing, the latter meaning that a transient Super Validator is set up locally.
+You can change this later by running `make setup`.

+## Debugging TL;DR

 If a container fails to start, there are a few things to try:

 - Ensure Docker Compose is configured to allocate enough memory.
 The recommended minimum total memory is 8 GB.
-- Start fresh with `make clean-all` and then delete all Docker images and volumes.
+- Start fresh with `make clean-all` and then manually delete all Docker images and volumes.
-- If you aren't able to run on DevNet:
-  - Make sure you have VPN access enabled by getting an OK from this curl request: `curl https://scan.sv-2.dev.global.canton.network.digitalasset.com/api/scan/version`
-  - Make sure the in the `quickstart/.env` file that the `IMAGE_TAG` is set to the latest Splice version by looking at the [current version information](https://docs.dev.sync.global/).
 - You may need to upgrade to a more recent version of the Daml SDK.
 Run `make install-daml-sdk` to assess your version and upgrade if you're not on the latest version.
-- Check to make sure `MIGRATION_ID` in `quickstart/env/devnet.env` is set to the value specified by the [SuperValidator network](https://sync.global/sv-network/).

-When running `make start` for the first time, an assistant will help you setting up the local deployment.
-You can choose to run the application in `DevNet` or `LocalNet` mode (recommended) for local development and testing, the latter meaning that a transient Super Validator is set up locally.
-You can change this later by running `make setup`.

-**Note**: Access to the Super Validator endpoints on DevNet may require a VPN setup.

-**Note**: The CN QS uses Java SDK version `Eclipse Temurin JDK version 17.0.12+7`.
-The Java SDK runs within the Docker container.
+**Note**: The CN QS uses Java SDK version `Eclipse Temurin JDK version 17.0.12+7` which runs within the Docker container.
 This information is specified in `quickstart/compose.yaml` and `.env`.

+If you need assistance then the log information will be needed to debug the situation.
+Please follow these directions to gather the logs:
+1. `make install-daml-sdk`  # make sure you have the latest sdk
+2. `make setup`             # optional
+3. `make clean-all`         # remove data from prior runs
+4. `make capture-logs`      # this needs to be done in a separate terminal because it will block and keep running.
+Use `<ctrl-c>` to stop
+5. `make start`             # start the system with logging enabled
+6. `tar -czvf <your file name with .tar.gz>` logs  # gather the content of the `logs` directory into a file

 ## Available make targets